t-l9/appMonet/README.md

  * To serve the app run `http-server ./appMonet -p 8080 -o`
  * Update the url to look like this: `http://127.0.0.1:8080/index.html?requests=15&timeout=75`
  * Update the values of `request` and `timeout` if desired.
 The current url is a good balance of full responses and timeouts.
 Because I'm using a proxy, don't make requests a very large number because yahoo will lock you out for a couple minutes.
 (See the JS Doc above the `xhr()` function in `app.js` for further explaination)
+ * The output is in the browser's console.
+For simplicity, I'm not transpiling, so I suggest using Chrome.
  * Have fun and let me know if you have any questions!